2016 Tax Filing Resources for International Students

 H) Help for international persons who are "residents for tax purposes"

-All students and their dependents (in F-1/F-2 or J-1/J-2 status) who are nonresidents for tax purposes are required to file at least one form every year they are present in the US regardless of whether or not they earned any money.
-If you earned money or have US-source income, you must file additional forms.
+All students and their dependents (in F-1/F-2 or J-1/J-2 status) who are nonresidents for tax purposes are required to file at least one form every year they are in the US regardless of whether or not they earned any money.
 This does NOT NECESSARILY mean you have to pay taxes.
 However, you DO need to complete and submit the forms.
-NONRESIDENT tax forms and instructions for 2014 may be downloaded from the federal, state and local websites.
-(See Sections C, D and E for information about specific forms.)
+Most federal NONRESIDENT tax forms and instructions for 2016 can be downloaded from government websites.
+See Sections C, D, and E for information about specific forms.

-For federal tax form preparation, use the software mentioned below – GLACIER Tax Prep – in Section E of this communication.
+For federal tax form preparation, use the software mentioned below – GLACIER Tax Prep – in Section F of this communication.

 B) Forms you receive to help file tax returns

-In January or February 2015, employers and financial institutions did or will send out important tax forms in the mail.
+In January and February, employers and financial institutions send out important tax forms in the mail.
 You will use these forms when you complete your tax forms.

 Common forms are: